8 Things That Only People Who Cycle to Work Will Understand

 The wannabe creates a cycling civil war within his own head – a war that starts when he gets on his bike and doesn’t end until he’s overtaken everyone on the planet.

-This is despite the fact that not only do the people he’s racing have no interest in battling him.
-In fact they don’t even know they’re in a race at all.
+This is despite the fact that not only do the people he’s racing have no interest in battling him, they don’t even know they’re in a race.

 The end result is that this guy rides past you, falls behind again because he’s not fit enough to keep up, then comes huffing and puffing back a few minutes later to try and reclaim his honour.